dingmaotu/mql-zmq/README.md

    `libsodium.dll` is copied from the official binary release.
 If you want to support security mechanisms other than `curve`, or you want to use transports like OpenPGM, you need to compile your own DLL.

+   *Note* for WINE users, if the default binaries do not work for you, you can try the binaries in the `Library/VC2010` directory.
+The new binaries are a little newer (libzmq 4.2.2 and libsodium 1.0.36).
+They are compiled with Visual C++ 2010 Express SP1 (using the Windows SDK 7.1), and supposed to be more compatible to WINE than the VS2015 version.
+They depend on VC2010 runtime (msvcr100.dll and msvcp100.dll).
+I have actually tested the old and the new DLLs on WINE 2.0.3 (Debian Jessie PlayOnLinux 32bit with MetaTrader4 build 1090) and they both work.
+So it is *not* guarenteed but it is nice to have an alternative.
+The new libzmq.dll only runs on vista or newer windows because I turned on the `using poll` option.
+This improves performance a little bit.
+Since MetaTrader4 officially no longer supports Windows XP, I assume this would not be a problem.

 ## About string encoding